Healthy vegan black lentil pasta soup with Beluga lentils, vegetables, and lots of herbs, this is the perfect soup for a cold winter day.

 - 1 small bunch chives

-- Chop the onion and the garlic cloves very finely.
+- Chop the onion and the garlic cloves very finely.1 onion + 2 garlic cloves

-- In the meantime, chop the tomatoes in small pieces and the scallions in small rings.
-Wash and finely chop the marjoram/oregano and the chives.
-Keep the herbs separated.
+- Chop: In the meantime, chop the tomatoes into small pieces and the green onions into small rings.
+Wash and finely chop the marjoram/oregano (if using fresh herbs) and the chives.
+Keep the herbs separated.2 large tomatoes + 1 bunch green onions

-- When the lentils are almost done add the tomatoes, scallions, marjoram, pasta, salt, pepper, and 1 tablespoon vinegar to the soup and cook until the pasta is al dente.
+- Add vegetables: When the lentils are almost done, add the tomatoes, green onions, dried herbs, pasta, salt, pepper, and vinegar to the soup and cook until the pasta is al dente.6 oz/ 170 g pasta + 1 teaspoon dried herbs + ½ fine sea salt + ⅛ black pepper + 1 tablespoon vinegar

-- Add the chives and adjust the taste with more vinegar, salt, and pepper if necessary.
+- Adjust: Add the chives and adjust the taste with more vinegar, salt, and pepper if necessary.
 Sprinkle with some red chili flakes, if desired.
-Serve immediately.
+Serve immediately.1 small bunch chives + sprinkle of red chili flakes

 - French lentils du Puy can be used instead.
 They have a longer cooking time, check the packet's instructions.